Photography composition is not something that depends on your camera or lens. It doesn’t matter how much you spend on your gear.

 Rule of space

-This is a very important rule in photography.
-In landscape photography, by shooting outdoors we deal with great quantities of space.
-We need to learn how to control the distribution of it in our images.
-We can divide space in two, positive and negative space.
+You need to learn how to control the distribution of space in your images. you can divide space into positive and negative space.
 Simply put, the negative space in photography is the space that surrounds the main subject.
 The main subject is known as the positive space.

 Rule of thirds